piersrueb/gridCalc/readme.md

-## Grid Calc Sass
+## GridCalc

-SASS grid layout framework that allows you infinite scope to define the number of grid columns you require.
+Grid Calc is a SASS grid layout framework that allows you infinite scope to define the number of grid columns you require.
 It also allows you to specify your gutter width as a pixel value.

 See demo <a href="https://codepen.io/Rueb/pen/qyeVWZ">here</a>.